ralph-groupscholar/ralph-experiment/ralph-progress.md

 # Ralph Progress

 ## 2026-02-08
+- Adds activity command to summarize event volume by type and agent with time filters.
+- Documents the new activity command in the README.

+## 2026-02-08
 - Adds tags command to summarize tag usage with status breakdowns.
 - Documents the new tags command in the README.